LF-digitala-kanaler/LFUI-components/README.md

 npm install copyfiles --save-dev
 ```

-Once installed you can add a script to your `package.json` to copy the files into your project.
+Once installed you can add a copy script to your `package.json`.

 ```
 "scripts": {